kolotaev/vakt/README.md

     subjects=[{'name': Any(), 'stars': And(Greater(50), Less(999))}],
     effect=vakt.ALLOW_ACCESS,
     context={'referer': 'https://github.com'},
+    description="""
-    description='Allow forking any Google repository for users that have > 50 and < 999 stars and came from Github' ) storage = vakt.MemoryStorage()
+    Allow to fork or clone any Google repository for users that have > 50 and < 999 stars and came from Github
+    """
+)
+storage = vakt.MemoryStorage()
 storage.add(policy)